by-tezov/tuucho/mkdocs/docs/object-definition/id.md

 ---

-For more details, see the [Components Definition](../components-definition/index.md) or tutorial section (coming soon).
+For more details, see the [Components Definition](../components-definition/index.md).